defi-wonderland/aztec-handbook/docs/stack/overview.md

 To obscure read operations from write operations:

-* Even reads emit nullifiers.
+* Reads also emit nullifiers.
 * A fresh note (with same plaintext but new randomness) is created.

 This ensures **semantic indistinguishability** from writes.
 The cost is that shared notes between users become mutable, once read, they’re re-emitted, invalidating other transactions that depended on the original.